 Though many digital workers have the same opportunities for sick leave, time off, etc. as their nine-to-five counterparts, the same study by Buffer found that remote workers are more likely to work through minor ailments.
 And, though refusing to let a blocked nose keep you from working won’t kill you, don’t make a habit of ignoring more serious health issues.

 #9 Picking up addictive habits

 During my early days as a freelance writer, caffeine became my best friend.
 I was juggling a full-time career and a couple of young kids, so, until I got used to the whole time-management scenario, I was drinking a lot of coffee.
-Pretty soon, it was keeping me up at night.
+Pretty soon this working from home bad habit was keeping me up at night.
 I was getting less sleep.
 I would then end up making even more coffee to keep me awake during the day, since I was so tired.

 It was a short-lived addiction but nevertheless, an addiction.
 Instead of caffeine, it could have been cigarettes, alcohol, or even binge-eating.
 The comfort of being at home, where everything is always so available, only encourages these types of addictive behaviours, so it’s up to you to find out what your weak spot is, and control it.

 #10 Forgetting your job altogether